TNEL-UCSD/autolfads-deploy/README.md

 ## Installation & Usage

+Follow the appropriate guide below to run AutoLFADS on your target platform.
+We recommend copying the `example/lorenz` directory to your team's source control and modifying the files as necessary to organize and execute custom experiments.

 ### Container

 Running LFADS in a container provides isolation from your host operating system and instead relies on a system installed container runtime.
 This workflow is suitable for evaluating algorithm operation on _small_ datasets or exploring specific model parameter changes.
 It is suitable for use on shared compute environments and other platforms where there is limited system package isolation.